 Best Natural Salt

-This crystal salt product from Morton is solar salt, meaning itโs been sun-dried from seawater or another source of brine (2).
+This crystal salt product from Morton is solar salt, which means it has been sun-dried from seawater or another source of brine (2).

-We are advised their product is all-natural and high-purity.
-This will help prevent mineral buildup in your homeโs plumbing and appliances.
-It could also prevent hard water stains, make your laundry softer, and help your soaps and detergents lather better.
+Morton states that these salts are all-natural and high-purity.
+This will help prevent mineral buildup in your home’s plumbing and appliances.
+It could also prevent hard water stains, make your laundry softer, and make your soaps and detergents lather better for more effective cleaning.

 Pros